LukasBombach/LukasBombach.github.io/_posts/2015-04-06-videos-with-node-webkit.md

 ---
 # How to play almost all video files in nw.js<br/>(node-webkit)

-Playing video files using nw.js out-of-the-box is very limited.
+The range of video formats you can play with nw.js out-of-the-box is very limited.
 The list of supported codecs

     theora,vorbis,vp8,pcm_u8,pcm_s16le,pcm_s24le,pcm_f32le,pcm_s16be,pcm_s24be

-seems quite impressive, but when you start playing videos with nw you quickly realize that hardly any video is actually playing.
-Especially H.264 encoded files, one of the most popular codecs, is not supported. nw offers [a wiki page](https://github.com/nwjs/nw.js/wiki/Using-MP3-&-MP4-%28H.264%29-using-the--video--&--audio--tags.) explaining how to make H.264 work, but most video files still fail on nw.
-Also, using the techniques described, you will need to license your application as `GPL`, i.e. make your project open-source.
-Using WebChimera, you won't have to do that.
+seems quite impressive, but when you start playing videos with nw you quickly realize that hardly any video is actually working.
+Especially files encoded with H.264, probably the most popular codec, is not supported. nw offers [a wiki page](https://github.com/nwjs/nw.js/wiki/Using-MP3-&-MP4-%28H.264%29-using-the--video--&--audio--tags.) explaining how to make H.264 work, but most video files still fail to play.
+Also, using the techniques described, you will have to license your application as `GPL`, in other words you must make your project open-source.

+A solution to all of these problems is using WebChimera, a plugin you can use with nw.js.

 ## Download / Demo / tl;dr